 All models are extremely well-equipped and come in base or Limited trim lines, with sedans and wagons sharing amenities.
 The 2.5i base model includes a five-speed manual that can be optioned to a four-speed automatic, air conditioning, 17-inch aluminum alloy wheels, four-wheel disc brakes with ABS, CD player with six speakers, dual exhaust, cruise control, power windows, power locks with keyless entry, power heated mirrors, and heated seats.
 The wagon includes a 60/40 split folding rear seat, roof rails, cargo cover and a rear spoiler.

 The Limited adds four-speed automatic with manual mode, leather interior, six-CD system, dual-zone automatic climate control, power sunroof, eight-way power driver’s seat, and halogen projector beam fog lamps.
 The wagon adds a cargo tray and roof racks with lockable crossbars.

-The base GT models include all of the 2.5i’s features, plus 17-inch alloy wheels with Z-rated tires, ventilated rear brake discs, six-CD system, dual-zone climate control, MOMO steering wheel, hood scoop, integrated turn-signal side mirrors, sport gauges, halogen projector beam fog lamps, front sport seats, and premium cloth upholstery.
+The GT sedan includes all of the 2.5i’s features, plus ventilated rear brake discs, performance-rated tires, six-CD system, dual-zone climate control, MOMO steering wheel, hood scoop, integrated turn-signal side mirrors, sport gauges, halogen projector beam fog lamps, front sport seats, and premium cloth upholstery.
 The wagon also adds a cargo tray and roof rack with lockable crossbars.